 5. Inspect the Property

-The Contract to Purchase will have a written provision that your contract is to be contingent upon a satisfactory home inspection report.
+The Purchase Agreement will have a written provision that your contract is to be contingent upon a satisfactory home inspection report.
 The seller is required to provide you with a Property Disclosure, which states what is included, what is not included, what is working, and what is not working in the home.

-6. Title Insurance and Approval
+6. Title Insurance

 It is the seller’s responsibility to provide you with Title Insurance.
 The title search is done by a Title Company, and a title commitment will be provided to you before the title deadline in the Contract to Purchase.
 If there are any judgments, liens, or recorded easements, they will show up on the title commitment.
-It is the seller’s responsibility to take care of any problems with the title company and assure you clear title.
+It is the seller’s responsibility to take care of any problems with the title company and assure you a clear title.

 If you are pre-approved, the only tasks left for the lender to do are: